Skip To Main Content

 The credit is refundable to the extent it exceeds your regular tax liability, which means that if it more than offsets your tax liability, you’ll get a refund check.
 But it does not offset the Alternative Minimum Tax.

 In addition, income limits were expanded from earlier versions of the credit.
-Homebuyers who file as single or head-of-household taxpayers can claim the full credit if their modified adjusted gross income (MAGI) is less than $125,000.
+Homebuyers who file as Single or Head of Household taxpayers can claim the full credit if their modified adjusted gross income (MAGI) is less than $125,000.
 For married couples filing a joint return, the combined income limit is $225,000.

-Single or head-of-household taxpayers who earn between $125,000 and $145,000, and married couples who earn between $225,000 and $245,000 are eligible to receive a partial credit.
-The credit is not available for single taxpayers whose MAGI is greater than $145,000 and married couples with a MAGI over $245,000.
+Single or Head of Household taxpayers who earn between $125,000 and $145,000, and Married Filing Jointly couples who earn between $225,000 and $245,000 are eligible to receive a partial credit.
+The credit is not available for Single filers whose MAGI is greater than $145,000 and Married Filing Jointly couples with a MAGI over $245,000.
 Also, homes costing more than $800,000 are not eligible for the credit.

 Payroll Tax Credit

-For 2009 and 2010, Congress gave workers a credit of 6.2 percent of their earned income, capped at $400 for single filers and $800 for joint filers.
-For single filers, the credit starts phasing out at $75,000 of Adjusted Gross Income and dries up at $95,000.
+For 2009 and 2010, Congress gave workers a credit of 6.2 percent of their earned income, capped at $400 for Single filers and $800 for joint filers.
+For Single filers, the credit starts phasing out at $75,000 of Adjusted Gross Income and dries up at $95,000.
 The phase out zone for couples is $150,000-$190,000.
 Employees will get the credit in advance via lower income tax withholding in each paycheck, not as a rebate check.

 Self-employed taxpayers can reduce their quarterly estimated payments to get an advance benefit from the credit.
 The exact amount of the payroll tax credit for the year will be calculated on the filers’ tax returns.